HAZWOPER Certification Requirements

-The HAZWOPER Certification process begins with a standard baseline medical physical exam that includes a Pulmonary Function Test (PFT).
+HAZWOPER certification begins with a baseline physical medical exam.
+The exam includes a Pulmonary Function Test (PFT) to measure lung capacity for respirator use.
 A PFT is a non-invasive procedure where a person exhales into a tube that discharges into volumetric cylinder and records your lung capacity.
 How well your lungs function is important as you will be wearing a respirator.
 Lung capacity is an important part of ensuring you can wear a respirator and perform work in a safe manner.

 General Site Workers

 The next step in a HAZWOPER certification is a respirator fit test.
 The testing process first involves one of two types of tests: